We may receive compensation when you click on links to products from our partners.

 Hiring staff to work at your business is one of the most important decisions that you can make as a company owner.
-After all, they are going to be the ones who represent your organisation and make many key decisions.
+After all, they are going to be the ones who represent your organization and make many key decisions.
 But if you find that you always seem to hire the wrong people for the job, there are many reasons why this is the case.
 In this blog post, we are going to discuss a few of the possible mistakes that you may be making in the hiring process so you can avoid repeating them in the future.

 Hiring Only in Desperate Need

 If you hire a new member of staff only at the point when you desperately need them, you are much more likely to panic and end up with someone who doesn’t fit the role well.
 Hiring high-quality employees takes time and there is nothing wrong with being on the lookout throughout the year.
 Also, if you instigate a longer notice period when current members of staff want to leave their role, you are more likely to give yourself the breathing space that you need to replace them properly.

 When you start using external job sites, there is always going to be an element of risk as you don’t properly know the candidates.
 However, if you promote from within, you already have a good idea of the person and how suited they would be to the role.
 If you don’t want to go down this path, you could always ask your existing members of staff for any recruitment recommendations.
 You could then offer them a bonus if the new team member turns out to be a success.